Drew Waters Player Props: Royals vs. Phillies

 Drew Waters At The Plate

-- In 11.8% of his games this season, he has gone deep, and 3.2% of his trips to the dish.
+- Looking at the 52 games he has played this year, he's hit a home run in six of them (11.5%), and in 3.1% of his trips to the plate.

-- In 27.5% of his games this year, Waters has notched at least one RBI.
-In four of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Waters has driven in a run in 14 games this season (26.9%), including four games with more than one RBI (7.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.